Of all the psychological and spiritual tools out there, Internal Family Systems (IFS) is one of the most powerful.

 Never heard of it?
 That’s okay.
 Most people haven’t.
 And my intention is to change that.

-Ignore the complicated sounding name for a sec and hear me out:
+Ignore the complicated-sounding name for a sec and hear me out:

 Want to learn the basics of IFS?
-Keep reading and I’ll walk you through it …
+Keep reading, and I’ll walk you through it …

 What is Internal Family Systems?

 Also referred to as Parts Work, Internal Family Systems is a form of psychotherapy that focuses on reintegrating and harmonizing the inner parts of us (also known as our subpersonalities).
 Developed by Richard C. Schwartz in the 1980s, Internal Family Systems is based on the premise that we all contain an inner family composed of many different parts.
-At the core of ourselves exists a wise, calm, and loving Self that we seek to reunite with during this therapeutic process.
+At the core of ourselves exists a wise, calm, and loving Self that we can seek to reunite with during this therapeutic process.

 We All Have an Inner Family

 As professor and author Tom Holmes writes, we all have an inner family composed of different parts: